KoalaHealth/koalahealth.github.io/_pages/about.md

     <p>We are "battle-worn" health care professionals and engineers trained at some of the top institutitons in the United States, including Dartmouth-Hitchcock Medical Clinic and Stanford Health Care.</p>

     <h3>We Believe</h3>
     <p>We believe in evidence-based practice and providing support for all health care providers.
 We also believe even the best designed randomized/placebo-controlled study can be undermined by a skewed participant pool (self-selection bias).
 Even with our research, if you believe there is an issue with any of our products, please reach out to us!
-We are happy to work with you to resolve them.</p>
+We are happy to work with you to improve our products to provide greater benefit and better patient care.</p>
 </main>